alan-turing-institute/SigNet/docs/source/block_models.rst

-The signed block models
+The block_models module
 =================================================

-The package contains a series of function that can generate random graphs with a signed community structure.
+This module contains a series of function that can generate random graphs with a signed community structure.

 .. automodule:: block_models
     :members: